 Potential Deductions

-- Interest may be deductible as business expense
+- Interest can be as a deductible business expense

 Important Note